btemoshir/oliglow/README.md

 Whether you're cleaning mass spectrometry data, analysing complex oligo mixtures, or developing new bioinformatics tools — Oliglow helps you extract meaningful sequence signals with minimal fuss.

-It is meant to extract the fragment masses (MS1) from tandem mass spectrometry and the oligo (MS1) mass corresponding to each fragment.
-This is first pre-processing step in using tandem mass spectrometry for oligo sequencing using `lionelmssq`.
+It is designed to extract fragment masses (MS1) from tandem mass spectrometry data and map them to the corresponding oligonucleotide (MS1) masses for each fragment.
+This process serves as a critical pre-processing step in utilizing tandem mass spectrometry for oligonucleotide sequencing.
+By leveraging the `lionelmssq` library, **Oliglow** ensures accurate and efficient extraction of these masses, enabling researchers to streamline their workflows and gain deeper insights into nucleic acid sequences.
+This functionality is particularly valuable for applications in bioinformatics, molecular biology, and analytical chemistry, where precise mass spectrometry data is essential for downstream analysis.

-This package uses [`ms_deisotope`](https://github.com/mobiusklein/ms_deisotope) at its backend but creates a table aggregating fragments from each raw file where its possible to backtrack each fragment to its origin peaks and the origin scan.
+This package leverages the powerful [`ms_deisotope`](https://github.com/mobiusklein/ms_deisotope) library as its backend for performing deisotoping and deconvolution tasks.
+However, **Oliglow** extends its functionality by generating a comprehensive table that aggregates fragments from each raw file.

+The resulting table provides detailed insights, allowing users to trace each fragment back to its original peaks and the corresponding scan from which it was derived.
+This feature ensures transparency and reproducibility in the analysis, making it easier to validate results and integrate them into downstream workflows.

 ---